 Residency for Tuition Purposes

-Residency requirements are subject to change by the Board of Regents and/or Nebraska State Legislature.
+Residency requirements are subject to change by the Board of Regents and/or the Nebraska State Legislature.

 It should be emphasized the statutes provide a set of minimum standards which will govern a determination of resident status for tuition purposes only.
 In some instances, it will be possible an individual may qualify as a “resident” of Nebraska for one purpose (such as securing a Nebraska driver’s license) and still not meet the standards established by the Board of Regents for resident tuition status.
 Individuals seeking a Nebraska residency determination for tuition purposes should, therefore, carefully study all aspects of the law and these regulations before seeking resident tuition status.